I'm Julie Cecchini Cook, the founder of Terra Americana.

 A riot of color drew me in, quality and design offered led to a long, lingering perusal.
 The wheels were turning.
 Days later I returned with a friend to learn more about the family-run business.
 A Plan was hatched to send a crate home with selected pieces and so Terra Americana was born.

 Starting a business was easy, finding a market was a more challenging.

 The decision was made to start by following Tupperware's model and host house parties.
-Rather than playing games, she would share stories of her adventures and showcase the utility of these gorgeous finds.
+Rather than playing games, we would share stories of adventures and showcase the utility of these gorgeous finds.
 After recruiting a close-knit team Terra Americana began building a reputation for style and function.

-So many years in the kitchen gave me the ability to pivot and improvise.
+So many years tinkering with recipes gave me the ability to pivot and improvise.

 The next day we began assembling mixes for spice blends, soups, quick bread, and cookie mixes which would turn the imported pottery into functional gift baskets.

 From that moment on, the more mixes we made, the more we sold.
 We dedicated the rest of the holiday season to preparing and packaging spice blends and baking mixes inside our various ceramic pieces.
 By the end of the season, we had sold all of our inventory and needed to decide what we would focus on going forward.

 Recipients of the gifts we had sold were looking for more specialty foods.

 Over the next two years, there was more and more call for spice blends, baking mixes, and herbal vinegar, and less of the ceramics we had started her business importing.
 Eventually, it became difficult to sell the hand-painted pieces because the Christmas Tree Shops had moved into our area and we were competing with the discounted pottery they carried at the time.